1952 Democratic National Convention: Democratic platform

-Movement to draft Stevenson
+Movement to Draft Stevenson

 Governor Stevenson, who stated that he was not a presidential candidate, was asked to give the welcoming address to the delegates.
 He proceeded to give a witty and stirring address that led his supporters to begin a renewed round of efforts to nominate him despite his protests.
 After meeting with Jacob Arvey, the boss of the Illinois delegation, Stevenson finally agreed to enter his name as a candidate for the nomination.
 The party bosses from other large Northern and Midwestern states quickly joined in support.
 Kefauver, a favorite in the primary race, led on the first ballot but had far fewer votes than necessary to win.
 Stevenson gradually gained strength until he was nominated on the third ballot.
 The convention then chose Senator John Sparkman of Alabama, a conservative and segregationist, as Stevenson's running mate.
 The Supreme Court would not decide Brown v.
 Board of Education for approximately another two years.
 Stevenson then delivered an eloquent acceptance speech in which he famously pledged to "talk sense to the American people."

-Democratic candidates
+Presidential nomination

-Presidential balloting
+Presidential candidates

 Kefauver had the most delegates after the first round, but then President Truman weighed into the battle in favor of Stevenson.
 He persuaded Harriman to drop out and endorse the Illinois governor, thereby pre-empting support for Kefauver and Russell, whom Truman opposed; the President believed that nominating a Southern candidate from a state where Jim Crow laws were in force would forfeit potential support for the Democratic party from African-American and Northern white voters.